AtlasKV: Augmenting LLMs with Billion-Scale Knowledge Graphs in 20GB VRAM: Experiments

 \subsection{Experimental Results}

 \textit{\textbf{AtlasKV is more scalable with HiKVP.}} To verify the scalability of AtlasKV with HiKVP, we compare the GPU memory usage at inference time of AtlasKV and other methods across a wide range of KG sizes from 1 to 1B triples.
 As shown in Figure~\ref{fig:memory_comparison_combined}, the colored areas represent how much VRAM is saved compared with the other method.
 It demonstrates that with the help of HiKVP, AtlasKV can save a huge amount of VRAM compared with ICL as well as KBLaM and achieve a much lower GPU memory cost.
 With the increasing of KG scale, the VRAM usage of AtlasKV even just a little bit higher than the zero-shot generation.
 And in AtlaskV, less than 20GB VRAM is required to augment LLMs with 1B triples.
 However, in KBLaM, over 40GB VRAM is required to deal with even 100K triples.
 The key reason why AtlasKV can achieve this is that HiKVP significantly reduces the time and memory complexity of KBLaM from linear to sub-linear, as demonstrated in Table~\ref{tab:comp_time_memory}, where $T$ denotes the average token length of the triples.
 In ICL-based RAG methods, when the size of relevant triples $R$ scales up, the inference latency and VRAM usage caused by long context prior dependence would grow heavily.
 And their performance will also influenced by the lost-in-the-middle dilemma~\citep{liu2023lost}, which would not exist in AtlasKV.
+And compared with the increased cost with every additional retrieved $R$ in CAG~\citep{chan2025don}, which is a new caching-based knowledge augmentation paradigm, AtlasKV trades the sub-linear attention-based retrieval cost for the ability to perform efficient inference independent of the scale of the retrieved relevant knowledge.